 Where material is required for a prosecution, a mutual legal assistance request must be made.
 UK law authorities will only provide assistance that conforms with the UK’s laws and international obligations.

 A list of the international mutual legal assistance and extradition agreements to which the UK is a party can be found on the UK government website (www.gov.uk/government/publications/international-mutual-legal-assistance-agreements).

 The UK authorities can provide further assistance by conducting dawn raids in the UK on the foreign authority’s behalf, interviewing witnesses or suspects, freezing assets, or arresting and extraditing suspects.

-Section 3 of the Criminal Justice Act 1987 further limits disclosure by the SFO to third parties.
+Section 3 of the Criminal Justice Act 1987 (the Act) further limits disclosure by the SFO to third parties.
 Information obtained during the course of an investigation by the SFO can only be disclosed to certain specific government departments or bodies, or competent authorities specified in the Act, and only for the purposes of any criminal investigation or criminal proceedings, whether in the UK or abroad and for the purposes of assisting any public or other authority under the order.
-The list of competent authorities is wide and includes anybody having supervisory, regulatory or disciplinary functions; however, it does not include liquidators, provisional liquidators, administrators or administrative receivers.
+The list of competent authorities is comprehensive and includes any entity with supervisory, regulatory or disciplinary functions; however, it does not include liquidators, provisional liquidators, administrators or administrative receivers.

 In these circumstances, the company should not provide the documents, but should inform the requesting authority of the reason why these documents cannot be provided (i.e., that the data protection laws in the other country constitute reasonable excuse for lack of compliance).